-This week has been a slow one for news, with ABBA reforming, some very sad celebrity deaths, and both North and South Korea ending their decades-long dispute.
-Perhaps the biggest news in this “slow week” is police having finally, after 40 years, caught California’s Golden State Killer.
+This week has been a slow one for news, with ABBA reforming, some very sad celebrity deaths, and North and South Korea apparently taking steps towards ending their decades-long dispute.
+Perhaps the biggest news in this “slow week” is the police having finally, after 40 years, caught California’s Golden State Killer.
 This case is a huge one for anyone who self-identifies as part of the true crime community, and is well worth researching if you don’t know anything about it.
-A hearty shoutout to the podcast My Favorite Murder for the destigmatisation of the grisly nature of true crime.
+(We recommend My Favorite Murder if you’re new to the grisly world of true crime!)

 On to the Round-Up!

 STI is coming.
 We repeat, STI is coming.
 Mayday, mayday!
 Oh, he stuck the landing.
 Nice.

 Stephen Tries is the funniest person on YouTube – there, we said it – and he’s back with another sketch.
 This one revisits Rob Baxter, a man without a job or any future; he’s a man with no plan or mam.
 He’s someone you’d love to meet, just so you know you’re doing alright and that eating dry cereal by the handful at midnight isn’t that bad a life choice in comparison to the mess in front of you.

 And there’s a coffee joke that’s goddamn brilliant.
 Sometimes you just can’t no sleep, y’know?
 Watch the video to find out what the hell all of that means and much more.

 Did you know dodie is a singer, and a damn fine one at that?
 Her Top Ten spot in the UK album charts is proof of her talents, as is this new video.